SAP-samples/codejam-cap-llm/exercises/05-define-db-schema/README.md

 ```bash
 npm install -g hana-cli
 ```

+> Note that you install the HANA CLI globally here.
+You can always install the CLI for the project only and remmove the `-g` argument.
+If you want to use the HANA CLI in multiple projects it makes sense to install it globally.

 👉 Enter the `hana-cli help` command to get a list of all available commands: